 Well, it started with a chance meeting in Spain, of all places.

-“A couple of years after starting my company, I was at a conference in Berlin” Neale remembers.
+“A couple of years after starting my company, I was at a conference in Barcelona” Neale remembers.
 “And that’s where I had the good fortune of meeting Verne Harnish.”

 Harnish is most famous for his books, Mastering the Rockefeller Habits and Scaling Up, both of which are a compilation of the guiding leadership and management principles thought to make John D. Rockefeller and his Standard Oil one of the great success stories in American business history.